microsoft/finops-toolkit/docs/_reporting/hubs/template.md

       - `schemas/focuscost_1.0-preview(v1).json` – FOCUS 1.0-preview schema definition for parquet conversion.
 - `<hubName>-engine-<unique-suffix>` Data Factory instance
   - Pipelines:
-    - `msexports_ExecuteETL` – Queues the `msexports_ETL_ingestion` pipeline to account for Data Factory pipeline trigger limits.
-    - `msexports_ETL_transform` – Converts Cost Management exports into parquet and removes historical data duplicated in each day's export.
     - `config_ConfigureExports` – Creates Cost Management exports for all scopes.
     - `config_StartBackfillProcess` – Runs the backfill job for each month based on retention settings.
     - `config_RunBackfillJob` – Creates and triggers exports for all defined scopes for the specified date range.
     - `config_StartExportProcess` – Gets a list of all Cost Management exports configured for this hub based on the scopes defined in settings.json, then runs each export using the config_RunExportJobs pipeline.
     - `config_RunExportJobs` – Runs the specified Cost Management exports.
-    - `msexports_ExecuteETL` – Triggers the ingestion process for Cost Management exports to account for Data Factory pipeline trigger limits.
+    - `msexports_ExecuteETL` – Queues the `msexports_ETL_ingestion` pipeline to account for Data Factory pipeline trigger limits.
-    - `msexports_ETL_transform` – Converts Cost Management exports into parquet and removes historical data duplicated in each day's export.
+    - `msexports_ETL_ingestion` – Converts Cost Management exports into parquet and removes historical data duplicated in each day's export.
+    - `ingestion_ExecuteETL` – Queues the `ingestion_ETL_dataExplorer` pipeline to account for Data Factory pipeline trigger limits.
+    - `ingestion_RerunETL` – Safely reruns the `ingestion_ETL_dataExplorer` pipeline avoiding data duplication by.
+    - `ingestion_ETL_dataExplorer` – Ingests parquet data into an Azure Data Explorer cluster.
   - Triggers:
     - `config_SettingsUpdated` – Triggers the `config_ConfigureExports` pipeline when settings.json is updated.
     - `config_DailySchedule` – Triggers the `config_RunExportJobs` pipeline daily for the current month's cost data.
     - `config_MonthlySchedule` – Triggers the `config_RunExportJobs` pipeline monthly for the previous month's cost data.
-    - `msexports_FileAdded` – Triggers the `msexports_ExecuteETL` pipeline when Cost Management exports complete.
+    - `msexports_ManifestAdded` – Triggers the `msexports_ExecuteETL` pipeline when Cost Management exports complete.
+    - `ingestion_DataFileAdded` – Triggers the `ingestion_ExecuteETL` pipeline when files are ingested.
 - `<hubName>-vault-<unique-suffix>` Key Vault instance
   - Secrets:
     - Data Factory system managed identity